 The website tells an interactive tale of nomadic tribes.

 In addition to high scores for the creativity of developers and content quality, the website is well-optimized for mobile devices.
-It was awarded the Mobile Excellence title.
+As a result, it was awarded the Mobile Excellence title.
 The tale ensures seamless interaction with the audience, which greatly benefits the storytelling.
-The viewer feels really engaged in the story.
+The viewer feels engaged in the story.

 Everest – January 2020